HwWobbe/WipHww/README.md

 # WipHww
+* recent GitHub developments have be pondering mores uses of this technology.
-* mardown considerations seem to be in vogue, once again
+* markdown considerations seem to be in vogue, once again
 * consider extending the use of ...fast.io

 # 2020.5